rachael-lh/FinalProject/README.md

 Utilising the GitHub branching method, I worked on feature branch to attempt to circumvent these issues.
 I had to build the Pipeline manually each time without the Github connection.
 Using the official Jenkins image from Docker, I installed the Linux standard base and docker as seen here (https://github.com/rachael-lh/FinalProject/commit/b3e72956d9a56f5a26156ffb1c88aed6ca694023).
 This still did not circumvent the abovementioned issues and I was unable to implement a working Pipeline with Jenkins hosted in Docker.

-When I was provided with working access to Microsoft Azure, I was able to create a Linux based Virtual Machine and install Jenkins using the a script file shown in VSC below:
+When I was provided with working access to Microsoft Azure, I was able to create a Linux based Virtual Machine and install Jenkins using the a script file shown in Visual Studio Code (VSC) below:

 <img width="848" alt="install-jenkins sh shown in VSC" src="https://user-images.githubusercontent.com/92022019/145577351-bb128a96-42ed-4901-877a-aa020c735134.png">